Dear Father Hood: teething WTF?

 STAGE FOUR: Side effects

 Did anyone order some nappy rash, a mild fever, a sudden disinterest in food, localised pain and a runny nose to go with their child’s new teeth?
 Of course they didn’t, but it was the particularly feisty hand we were dealt.
 In terms of the nose, baby nasal spray worked a treat.
-In terms of the food, fruit purees that we’d kept in the fridge made it passed his lips when hot food and milk wouldn’t.
+When it came to the food, fruit purees that we’d kept in the fridge made it passed his lips when hot food and milk wouldn’t.
 In terms of the pain, Calpol was again the saviour.
 And in terms of the nappy rash, since all the treatment creams did was make his butt redder and his mood darker, we found ourselves going back to basics and washing him in the sink the moment he’d peed or pooped.
 This, along with some Bepanthen nappy rash prevention cream, eventually solved the issue.

 STAGE FIVE: Biting